 Dog ownership in Ireland has risen steadily in the last decade.
 In 2018, an estimated 34% of Irish households owned a dog, with many households having more than one dog.
 It is hardly surprising, therefore, that the number of dog-biting claims* has also risen, despite the apparent tightening of dog-control measures.

 A scientific paper published in 2015 analysed the number of dog bites requiring hospitalisation in Ireland between 1998 and 2013.
-It revealed the number of bites had risen from 4.65 to 5.64 per 100,000 people, representing an increase of more than 20 percent.
+It revealed the number of bite injuries had risen from 4.65 to 5.64 per 100,000 people, representing an increase of more than 20 percent.
 These figures do not include the many dog bites not severe enough to warrant a hospital visit.

 Current statistics also suggest that children are three to five times more likely than adults to be the victims of dog-bite attacks.
 Indeed, their physical inability to fend off an attacking dog makes children far more likely to suffer severe or even fatal injuries in a dog attack.